 Shape of the Earth: and so I take you with me

-Figurative sculptures were formed by marking out the most distal points of bodies (Paige and Evan's) holding falling shapes.
-They were made with local resources.
+Figurative sculptures were formed by marking out the most distal points of Paige and Evan's bodies holding falling shapes, and made with local resources from Nepal.
 The objects were then carried around different terrains in Lower Mustang by Paige and Evan, sometimes with the help of local residents.
-These actions were documented with photography, then edited digitally and through drawing, and finally turned into a place relevant children's book that incorporated narrative inspired local mythology.
+These actions were documented with photography, then edited digitally and through drawing, and turned into a place relevant children's book that incorporated narrative inspired by local mythology.
 Copies of the book were donated to the children of Marpha.

 Shape of the Earth: and so I take you with me is a collaboration by Paige Phillips and Evan Dawson created during a residency at The Marpha Foundation, Nepal.